Chon-Ji Pattern – Preview & Insights

 Chon-Ji Pattern

 Chon-Ji is the first ITF Taekwon-Do pattern (tul) and the beginning of every student’s formal patterns journey.
-This page includes a clear demonstration performed in real TKDCoaching classes and provides guidance for instructors and keen students who already know the basic sequence.
+This page includes a demonstration and provides guidance for instructors and keen students who already know the basic sequence.

 This is not a step-by-step teaching tutorial.
-Instead, it helps you check rhythm, stance length, block alignment, turning methods and overall presentation.
+Instead, it helps you check the basics of the the pattern with information, photos and a preview video.

 About Chon-Ji

 Chon-Ji means “Heaven and Earth” and symbolises the creation of the world.
-It is the first pattern taught in ITF Taekwon-Do and is required at 9th and 8th gup.
+It is the first pattern taught in ITF Taekwon-Do and is required at 9th gup.

 Chon-Ji contains 19 movements and follows a plus-shaped diagram, representing the separation of heaven and earth.
 Although simple in appearance, it introduces many fundamentals that continue through the entire ITF patterns system, including: